 During the Afghan-Soviet War, the Soviet Union delivered over 100 Mi-24s — the Mi-35 is the export version of the Mi-24 — to Afghan government forces.
 Most of the helicopters were destroyed during the subsequent civil war; however, a number of gunships remained in service until the 2001 toppling of the Taliban regime.
 Despite being inoperable and slowly rusting away at AAF airbases, these helicopters were not scrapped.

-Last year, Russia reportedly agreed with India and Russia to take over maintenance of the Indian-supplied Mi-25s and M-17 transport helicopters.
+Last year, Russia reportedly agreed with India and Afghanistan to take over maintenance of the Indian-supplied Mi-25s and M-17 transport helicopters.